Rafat-Bin/SDEV2401-Spring-Codes/Module 3/9-orm-with-relationships-start/README.md

 ```
 Let's talk about the code above:
 - We imported the `Employee`, `Company`, and `Role` models from the `clients` app.
-- We defined a `main()` function that will be executed when the script is run.
 - In the loop we did a few things
   - We used `get_or_create()` to get or create the company and role based on the data in the `new_employees_data_cat_sitting_int` list.
   - We used `get_or_create()` to create the employee, which will create the employee if it doesn't exist, or return the existing employee if it does.
-  - We printed a message indicating whether the employee was created or already exists.

 ## Challenge/Exercise